-This topic describes how to configure local binary log policies for an RDS MySQL instance.
-RDS MySQL deletes local binary log files according to the polices you specify.
-Before you set the policies, you must learn about the rules for MySQL to generate and delete binary log files.
+This topic describes how to configure policies that are used to delete binary log files from an ApsaraDB RDS for MySQL instance.
+Before you configure the policies, you must understand the rules based on which MySQL generates and deletes binary log files.

-- In typical cases, when the size of the current binary log file exceeds 500 MB, the system starts to write data into a new binary log file.
+- In most cases, after the size of a binary log file reaches 500 MB, the RDS instance starts to write data into a new binary log file.
 This indicates that in theory every binary log file is 500 MB in size.
-When the RDS instance continues to write data into the new file, the old binary log file is asynchronously uploaded to Alibaba Cloud Object Storage Service (OSS).
+When the RDS instance continues to write data into the new binary log file, the old binary log file is asynchronously uploaded to Alibaba Cloud Object Storage Service (OSS).

-- The RDS instance may stop writing data into the current binary log file due to reasons such as command execution and system restart even when the file size does not exceed 500 MB.
+- The RDS instance may stop writing data into a binary log file due to reasons such as command execution and system reboot.

-- By default, the system retains the binary log files generated within the last 18 hours.
+- The RDS instance stores the binary log files that are generated within the last 18 hours.

 - In the left-side navigation pane, click Backup and Restoration to open the Backup and Restoration page.